iProov/web/README.md

 #### Default Language

-The default language is set by looking at the device's language and then if a configuration for that language exists, that will be set as default.
-If a configuration file cannot be found then the default language is set to `en`.
+The default language is set to `en`.

 > [You can view the default language file here which has all keys and translations.](https://github.com/iProov/html5/blob/beta/iproov-en.json)